SKC7971/wanderlust_project/README.md

 # wanderlust_project
-It is a travel listing platform
+It is a travel listing platform.